-On the backend, the MAC interfaces with the internal 10/100 PHY through a MII (Media Independent Interface) port internal to the LAN9217.
+On the backend, the MAC interfaces with the internal 10/100 PHY through a MII (Media Independent Interface) port internal to the LAN9218i.
 The MAC CSR's also provide a mechanism for accessing the PHY's internal registers through the internal SMI (Serial Management Interface) bus.
-The Ethernet MAC can also communicate with an external PHY.
-This mode however, is optional.

 The MAC Interface Layer (MIL), within the MAC, contains a 2K Byte transmit and a 128 Byte receive FIFO which is separate from the TX and RX FIFOs.
 The FIFOs within the MAC are not directly accessible from the host interface.
-The differentiation between the TX/RX FIFO memory buffers and the MAC buffers is that when the transmit or receive packets are in the MAC buffers, the host no longer
+The differentiation between the TX/RX FIFO memory buffers and the MAC buffers is that when the transmit or receive packets are in the MAC buffers, the host no longer can control or access the TX or RX data.
+The MAC buffers (both TX and RX) are in effect the working buffers of the Ethernet MAC logic.
+In the case of reception, the data must be moved first to the RX FIFOs for the host to access the data.
+For TX operations, the MIL operates in store-and-forward mode and will queue an entire frame before beginning transmission.